Navy10021/FakeLense/README.md

 ## 🏋️‍♂️ Training Phase
 ### BERTLense: Train BERT-Based Model
-BERT-based models can be fine-tuned using the ***train_bert*** function on pre-trained BERT-based LLMs.
+BERT-based models can be fine-tuned using the ***'train_bert'*** function on pre-trained BERT-based LLMs.
 Here, you can build **BERTLense** by applying various BERT-based models.
 The default for LLMs is 'roberta-base'.
  ```python
    bert_trainer, bert_lense, bert_tokenizer = train_bert('microsoft/deberta-base', train_texts, train_labels, test_texts, test_labels)
    ```
 ### GPTLense: Train GPT-Based Model
-GPT-based models can be fine-tuned using the ***train_gpt*** function on pre-trained GPT-based LLMs.
+GPT-based models can be fine-tuned using the ***'train_gpt'*** function on pre-trained GPT-based LLMs.
 This function allows you to build **GPTLense** by applying various GPT-based models.
 The default for LLMs is 'gpt2'.
  ```python
    gpt_trainer, gpt_lense, gpt_tokenizer = train_gpt('EleutherAI/gpt-neo-125M', train_texts, test_texts)
    ```